g-leech/argmin-gravitas/pages/poems_o_mine.md

 #### Hunting in Mizhou - to the tune of 'Jiangchengzi' (by 苏轼)

-I am old and reviving my youthful madness.
+I am old and reviving my youthful madness. <br>
-Yellow hound on my left and hawk on my right.
+Yellow hound on my left and hawk on my right. <br>
-With splendid hat and sable coat I ride the plains with my thousand riders.
+With splendid hat and sable coat I ride the plains with my thousand riders. <br>
-To repay the governor's kindness, I shoot tigers in the style of General Sun.
+To repay the governor's kindness, I shoot tigers in the style of General Sun.<br>

-My stomach full of wine, my chest full of courage.
+My stomach full of wine, my chest full of courage. <br>
-My temples are frosted grey? – so what!
+My temples are frosted grey? – so what! <br>
-Will the imperial seal never summon me to my potential?
+Will the imperial seal never summon me to my potential?<br>
-I will draw a carved bow full as the moon, look northwest, and shoot down Sirius.
+I will draw a carved bow full as the moon, look northwest, and shoot down Sirius.<br>

 <br>